Frequently Asked Questions for Consumers

 How it works

-What standards do listed providers meet?
+What standards do verified providers meet?

-Listed providers are evaluated against the Authority Network America Quality Benchmarks, which address licensing currency, liability insurance minimums, and documented operational standards.
+Verified providers are evaluated against the Authority Network America Quality Benchmarks, which address licensing currency, liability insurance minimums, and documented operational standards.
 Providers in specialty verticals may also be subject to vertical-specific criteria described under Industry Vertical Coverage Within the Network.
 The network does not publish a single universal credential threshold because requirements differ materially across service categories — a plumbing contractor, a financial planning firm, and a home inspection service operate under distinct state licensing regimes with different renewal cycles and continuing education requirements.

 Common scenarios